eduardoejp/fenrir/README.md

 	  (get area (* Math/PI (* radius radius)))
 	  (get perimeter (* Math/PI (get-slot *self* :diameter))))

-This code illustrates some of the features of Fenrir:
+This code illustrates some of the features of Fenrir: Slots, Virtual Slots, Inheritance (which can be multiple) & Polymorphism
-* Slots
-* Virtual Slots
-* Inheritance (which can be multiple)
-* Polymorphism

 Before I explain each feature, please evaluate the following sexps: